Why Do Small Businesses Fail To Grow?

 “The wheels of commerce need money to turn, and without adequate funding (from whatever source) to produce working capital, your small business might wind up joining the roughly 50% of failed businesses each year that dry up and blow away (so to speak) due to a lack of cash flow.”

-No matter what’s coming off your product line or how ambitious your market penetration goals, you need a formalised business development plan focused on economic growth.
+No matter what’s coming off your product line or how ambitious your market penetration goals, you need a formalized business development plan focused on economic growth.
 You’ll never hit benchmarks you haven’t set, and investing time in industry and competitor research puts you ahead of the game.
-Having a business plan gives you the tools you need to recognise potential pitfalls before you’ve fallen into them.
+Having a business plan gives you the tools you need to recognize potential pitfalls before you’ve fallen into them.

 A well-structured and successful business development plan should contain: